Garrett Baker

 Sociology and Public Policy

-My research has been published in various academic journals including Demography, Journal of Marriage and Family, and Sociological Science.
-I’ve also received numerous awards, including the Gene Carte Student Paper Award (given by the American Society of Criminology in recognition of the most outstanding paper written by a student) and the Vorsanger-Smith Scholar Award (given by Duke’s Sociology Department for overall excellence in the graduate program).
+My research has been published in academic journals including Demography, Journal of Marriage and Family, and Sociological Science.
+I’ve also received a number of awards, including the Gene Carte Student Paper Award (given by the American Society of Criminology in recognition of the most outstanding paper written by a student) and the Vorsanger-Smith Scholar Award (given by Duke’s Sociology Department for overall excellence in the graduate program).